 There are two parts to staying active: getting enough exercise and avoiding too much sedentary time.
 The NHS recommends that adults get 150 minutes of exercise a week - that's about 20-30 minutes a day.
-Try searching YouTube for an at-home workout that you like, or go for a walk at lunch time.
+Try searching YouTube for an at-home workout that you like.
 Avoid too much sedentary time by taking regular breaks from work or watching tv.